 Various works and artifacts from other artists and creators appear, too, to illustrate the influence of primitivism on Modigliani’s own works and, in turn, his influence on the development of that genre through the early 20th century.

-So you’ll find “primitive” cultural items from before the advent of modern civilisation, as well as works by the likes of Picasso (whose portrait Modigliani painted in 1915 – the two were acquainted in Paris), Brancusi (another friend who Modigliani also painted), and Derain.
+The exhibition also includes works by the likes of Picasso (whose portrait Modigliani painted in 1915 – the two were acquainted in Paris), Brancusi (another friend who Modigliani also painted), and Derain.

 Dates and tickets

-Enjoy Modigliani’s particular style from September 17th, 2021 to January 9th, 2022, assuming life has returned to some kind of normality by then.
+Enjoy Modigliani’s particular style from September 17th, 2021 to January 9th, 2022.

-A normal entrance ticket* for the Albertina gets you into the exhibition (or use a Vienna Pass for one-time free entry).
-Be sure to check out the other exhibitions on at the time, particularly the permanent exhibition which normally features numerous Picassos and other works from contemporaries of Modigliani.
+Be sure to check out the other exhibitions on at the time, such as the permanent exhibition which normally features numerous Picassos and other works from contemporaries of Modigliani.

 How to get to the exhibition